Rational cohomology of toric diagrams: Torus actions arising from -diagrams

 \end{theorem}

 \begin{remark} It was conjectured in~\cite{fr-06} that the orbit spectral sequence for any toric variety collapses on its second page with trivial additive abutment for cohomology in~$\Z$.
 (For the proofs of collapse over~$\C$ and~$\Q$ see~\cite{da-78,to-14}, respectively.)
-Theorem~\ref{thm:orbss} implies that for any compact toric variety the collapse properties with trivial additive abutment at the second pages are equivalent for the respective orbit and BK spectral sequences (with any coefficients). \end{remark}
+The proof of Theorem~\ref{thm:orbss} in fact implies for the compact toric variety with any rational polyhedral fan that trivial additive abutments at the second pages for the respective orbit and Mayer-Vietoris spectral sequences (with any coefficients) are equivalent.
+Notice that the homotopy equivalence~\cite{fr-10} $X_{\Sigma}\simeq \hoc D_{\Sigma}$ is not proper in general, and the compactly supported cohomology is not invariant with respect to it.
+Therefore, the compactly supported cohomology for~$X_{\Sigma}$ do not reduce to the cohomology of~$\hoc D_{\Sigma}$ if~$X_{\Sigma}$ is not compact. \end{remark}